bic-berkeley/psych-214-fall-2016/choosing_editor.rst

 Some people really like `Sublime text`_.
 It is free to try, and the trial version does not expire, but if you continue to use it, the authors ask you to buy a license for 70 USD.

+We have heard good things about PyCharm.
+This is a general text editor with features that allow it to be used as an integrated development environment for Python.
+See the `PyCharm web site <PyCharm>`_ for more detail.

 For OSX
 =======